billerickson/EA-Starter/README.md

 #### Code Compiling
 We are using [CodeKit](https://codekitapp.com/) to compile and compress SCSS into minified CSS, and JS into a combined and minified JS file.
-You can use an alternative tool (ex: grunt) but make sure to configure it to match the file organization below.
+You can use an alternative tool (ex: [Prepos](https://prepros.io/) or [gulp](http://gulpjs.com/)) but make sure to configure it to match the file organization below.

 #### File Organization